MinaGerami/Churn-Prediction-Project/README.md

 This project focuses on predicting customer churn in the telecommunications industry using machine learning techniques.
 The goal is to analyze customer behavior and identify patterns that lead to churn.

+##Importance of Churn Prediction
+Churn prediction helps telecom companies identify customers likely to leave, allowing for timely retention strategies.
+It reduces customer acquisition costs and boosts long-term profitability by focusing on customer loyalty and satisfaction.

 ## Completed Steps
 1. Converted categorical variables into numerical format using encoding techniques.
 2. Normalized all numerical features using Min-Max scaling to bring values into the [0, 1] range.